enormandeau/github_tutorial/files/06_conclusion.md

 GitHub for small programming projects.

 You can now start using git and GitHub to create, structure, and share your projects, as well as collaborate on them.
+Git is very useful but there are ways in which you could mess-up a project.
+As you start using git, it is probably wise to also keep backups of your project folder in case you break something.
+Later, you won't need these backups anymore.

 This tutorial didn't cover more advanced material.
 Interested users should consult the Ressources section below for more advanced information.